ivince20x4/data_engineering_finalproject/README.md

 __Data pipeline__
 1. Data extraction and preparation
     a.
 Datasets extract using csv download,
     b.
-Data cleaning and transforming using Python and Excel Pivot (the cleaning script is under Script folder- file: Data_cleaning_lifeexpectancy.ipynb)
+Data cleaning and transforming using Python and Excel Pivot (file: Data_cleaning_lifeexpectancy.ipynb)
 2. Data warehouse (SQL OLAP) and data lake (Cloud SQL)
     a.
-Star schema and store data at Cloud SQL (the DDL and DML are in the Script folder - subfolder: SQL Workbench Scripts)
+Star schema and store data at Cloud SQL (file: SQL Workbench Scripts)
 3. Insights (Python and Tableau)
     a.
-Modeling (Linear regression model) (model script is under Script folder- file: Model_to_estimate_person_lifeexpectancy_US.ipynb)
+Modeling (Linear regression model) (file: Model_to_estimate_person_lifeexpectancy_US.ipynb)
     b.
-Visualization (Tableau) - workings are in the Tableau Workbook folder - DEP Tableau Workbook.twb file)
+Visualization (Tableau)

 __Exploration of NoSQL__
 1. Use case for MongoDB (document database) -connecting life expectancy data with health or tax record documents
     a.
-For details, kindly refer to MongoDB folder - file: Readme_Notebook_lifeexptoMongoDB.pdf
+For details, kindly refer to MongoDB folder - file: Exporting_lifeexp_factable_to_MongoDB.pdf
 2. Use case for Neo4J (graph database) - identifying relationships of persons with outlier life expectancy
     a.
-For details, kindly refer to Neo4J folder - file: Readme_lifeexpinNeo4J.txt
+For details, kindly refer to Neo4J folder - file: Scripts_lifeexpinNeo4J.txt

 __Insights__
 1. Results of linear regression model show that gender, income and mortality risk  are the most sensitive features for life expectancy